 The Sex Offender Registration Act (SORA) is available via Internet pursuant to New York State Correction Law Article 168.
-Registry information provided under this section shall be used for the purposes of the administration of criminal justice or otherwise for the protection of the public in general and children in particular.
+Registry information provided under this section shall be used for the purposes of the administration of crimiparticular.
 Unlawful use of the information for the purposes of intimidating or harassing another is prohibited and intentional violation shall be punishable as a Class B Misdemeanor.
 The New York State Sex Offender Registry can be accessed by the following link: